-In short order, he found himself standing on a shoddily erected wooden platform standing next to a dozen other beautiful human women.
-The planks beneath his feet groaned in protest of his weight and he made sure to give the other ladier plenty of room as they moved around him.
+In short order, he found himself standing on a shoddily erected wooden platform standing next to a dozen other beautiful elf, human, and halfling women.
+The planks beneath his feet groaned in protest of his weight and he made sure to give the other ladies plenty of room as they moved around him.
 Gax saw the men he had wagered against standing in a huddled mass, casting their glances about for signs of him.
 He smirked at them, one of them noticing the stare and smiling back hungrily, which turned Gax’s smile to a frown.

 One by one the other ladies were ushered off the stage with a bow and loud applause, the group who had come to see Gax congratulating each other on the easy coin.
 Then, with a massive applause, Gax won out against the final remaining contestant and was pronounced fairest maiden of Cavia.
 He tried to curtsy to the crowd, so overjoyed at the coin he’d just won and wound up simply dropping to a knee quickly then popping back up.

 The announcer moved to pin a sparkling broach to his chest, discreetly sliding his hand over where he was sure his breasts likely were.
 The announcer looked surprised at the firmness as he actually pressed against Gax’s stomach.
 Gax stifled a cry as the needle poked his skin, but it wasn’t long before he found Edmund and Dar in the crowd and waved at them.